mahlberger/DAT255-Dreamteam/group docs/Individual reflections/Filip_Wendelin.md

 2. Read and discuss with the group and make sure every team member understand.
 3. Read and discuss with the group.
 Make a scheme about daily life of a pilot.
 4. Read more about scrum and discuss

+## Week 3

+### WHAT DO I WANT TO LEARN OR UNDERSTAND BETTER?

+* How the app works
+* To understand the termology of userstories (vertical, that elefant name etc.)
+*

+### HOW CAN I HELP SOMEONE ELSE, OR THE ENTIRE TEAM, TO LEARN SOMETHING NEW?
+* Share how I solved problems that occours for me at the  development environment.
+* Share my way of thinking creating user stories
+* Do something and review it in the sprint-

+### WHAT IS MY CONTRIBUTION TOWARDS THE TEAM’S APPLICATION OF SCRUM?
+* Shared my summary of scrum
+* Had a presentation explaining key points from my summary
+* Knowledge and a positive attitude

+### WHAT IS MY CONTRIBUTION TOWARDS THE TEAM’S DELIVERIES?
+* This week we have'd the same user stories for everybody, so I've helped with that including coming up with user stories.
+* Attended the wednesdays turtorial.

+### Objectives
+Last week objectives:
+1. understand terminology about testing and software quality (inspired by the lecture). - 50% CHECK - put testing on hold until we start with it.
+2. understand the code for the portableCDM app, the API and Javascript.
+I want to be able to make changes confidently. - CHECK, I can make changes but I want to understand it better.
+3. understand the port system and especially pilots. - CHECK And share the above to the team.
+4. Come up with a solution for daily scrum - CHECK We do it foremost on mondays and wednesdays.

+Next week objectives:
+1. Start working properly with user-stories
+2. Understand the app and what we want to change
+3. Learn more javascript

+Plan to get to next week's objectives:
+1. communication within the group
+2. Read and discuss with the group and make sure every team member understand.
+4. See stackoverflow and read the source code for the app